 West Africa in general and Nigeria in particular has experienced a considerable increase in natural resource conflict since the beginnings of the 1990s.
-Of particular concern are the clashes between farmers and pastoralists, especially in wetland areas.
+An area that has been of particular concern are clashes between farmers and pastoralists, especially in wetland areas.
 This has come about because the full potential of wetland areas has begun to be realised in terms of food production and their more effective exploitation has been the objective of several donor projects from the 1980s onwards.
-As wetlands are increasingly turned to staple production and horticulture, traditional grazing patterns have been overturned often without consultation or any coherent resource planning.

-As a consequence, there has been considerable interest in the issue of conflict, both because civil conflict retards development and because its causes and origins are largely unknown, at least at the national level.
-Indeed exaggerated and highly-coloured media accounts tend to increase misunderstanding.
+As a consequence, there has been considerable interest in the issue of conflict, both because civil conflict retards development and because its causes and origins are largely unknown.
 The likely impact on proposed new development projects is clearly highly significant.
 As a consequence, there have been a number of missions, studies and workshops to address the issues.
-Not all of these have been productive; indeed by simply reprising old literature of preconceived ideas, they can be actively unhelpful.
+Not all of these have been productive; indeed by simply reprising old literature of preconceived ideas, some are actively unhelpful.

 Some studies, however, have been based on up-to-date fieldwork and the results are available in a series of unpublished reports.
 The present book and CD-Rom is intended to give an overview of recent findings in the area of natural resource conflict in North-Central Nigeria and to suggest practical means of approaching field situations.
 The structure of the book and CD-Rom is as follows; the first part is a handbook or guide, addressed to anyone who is interested in methods of analysing conflict within the context of development projects.
 It was created within the context of Nigeria, but should have a more general relevance for other regions of West Africa.
 The second part is a general introduction to resource conflict issues in Africa with a particular focus on the Nigerian situation and on wetlands.
-The third part consists of case study material, gathered generally in the course of 2003 but incorporating some older material from the National Livestock Survey (1989-1992).
+The third part consists of case study material, gathered generally in the coursed of 2003 but incorporating some older material from the National Livestock Survey (1989-1992).